dalleng/resume.md/resume.md

 - Added end to end testing to the CI pipeline to ensure the proper behavior of core workflows inside the app and catch regressions.
 Used Docker and docker-compose to recreate the backend environment and to run the e2e test runner.

 #### Technical Environment
-Python, Django, PostgreSQL, Celery, React, Material UI, GraphQL, Heroku, AWS S3, Docker, CircleCI.
+Python, Django, PostgreSQL, Celery, Javascript, React, Material UI, GraphQL, Heroku, AWS S3, Docker, CircleCI.

 ### <span>Software Engineer, Canopy via [Toptal](https://www.toptal.com/)</span> <span>Feb 2017 - Mar 2018</span>